python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 ================

 The ``python-telegram-bot`` library (PTB) tries to provides a stable interface to its users.
-As both the user base and the complexity of the library has grown significantly since PTBs conception, we introduced below explicit stability Policy with version NEXT.VERSION.
+As both the user base and the complexity of the library has grown significantly since PTBs conception, we introduced below explicit stability policy with version NEXT.VERSION.

-Large parts of the :mod:`telegram` package are the Python representations of the Telegram Bot API, the stability policy of which PTB can not influence.
+Large parts of the :mod:`telegram` package are the Python representations of the Telegram Bot API, whose stability policy PTB can not influence.
 This policy hence includes some special cases for those parts.

 What does this policy cover?
 ----------------------------

-This policy includes any API or behavior that is documented in this documentation.
+This policy includes any API or behavior that is covered in this documentation.
 This covers both the :mod:`telegram` package and the :mod:`telegram.ext` package.

 What doesn't this policy cover?
 -------------------------------

-Introduction of new features or changes of flavors of comparable behavior (e.g. the default for the used HTTP protocol version) are not covered by this policy.
+Introduction of new features or changes of flavors of comparable behavior (e.g. the default for the HTTP protocol version being used) are not covered by this policy.

 The internal structure of classes in PTB, i.e. things like the result of ``dir(obj))`` or the contents of ``obj.__dict__``, may change.

 Objects are in general not guaranteed to be pickleable (unless stated otherwise) and pickled objects from one version of PTB may not be loadable in future versions.
 We may provide a way to convert pickled objects from one version to another, but this is not guaranteed.

-Functionality that is part of PTBs API but is explicitly documented to not be intended to be used directly by users (e.g. :meth:`telegram.request.BaseRequest.do_request`) may change.
+Functionality that is part of PTBs API but is explicitly documented as not to be intended to be used directly by users (e.g. :meth:`telegram.request.BaseRequest.do_request`) may change.
 This also applies to functions or attributes marked as final in the sense of `PEP 591 <https://www.python.org/dev/peps/pep-0591/>`__.

 PTB has dependencies to 3rd party packages.